dagster-io/dagster/python_modules/dagster-airflow/README.md

 ## Installing the dagster-airflow plugin

-If you prefer not to use Airflow plugins, you can skip this step and  import the `DagsterOperator` directly.
+If you prefer not to use Airflow plugins, you can skip this step and  import the `DagsterDockerOperator` directly.
 Be sure that the dagster-airflow package is installed in the Python environment in which you run Airflow:

-    from dagster_airflow import DagsterOperator
+    from dagster_airflow import DagsterDockerOperator

 Alternatively, we can use Airflow's [plugin machinery](https://airflow.apache.org/plugins.html).
 Airflow looks for plugins in a magic directory, `$AIRFLOW_HOME/plugins/`.
 The dagster plugin is